mfbx9da4/observable-state-tree/README.md

 // a, b and c are fired but sibling d is not fired

 // 🙋‍♂️
-// 2.
-Modifying a parent notifies the relevant children listeners. tree.a = { ...tree.a }
+// 3.
+Modifying a parent only notifies the children listeners, if the children have also changed. tree.a = { ...tree.a }
 // 👉 a { b: { c: 2 } }
 // a is fired but b, c and d are not fired tree.a = { e: 1 }
 // 👉 a { e: 1 }
+// 👉 b undefined
+// 👉 c undefined
+// 👉 d undefined
-// b, c and d have been deleted so we just notify with undefined
+// b, c and d have been deleted so they should be notified with undefined
 ```

 ### Implementation Sketch